DanielBandarica02/SOC-HomeLab/docs/01-infrastructure/01-pfsense.md

 | SOC-Lab-CA         | CA          | `SOC-Lab-CA`          | RSA 2048 + SHA256 | 3650 d |
 | SOC-Lab-VPN-Server | Server cert | `vpn.soclab.internal` | RSA 2048 + SHA256 | 3650 d |

-The server certificate was created with `Certificate Type: Server Certificate` rather than the default `User Certificate`.
-The two types differ in the X.509 `extendedKeyUsage` extension — using a user certificate on the server side functionally works but emits client-side warnings on every connection.

 2048-bit RSA was selected over 4096 because the security gain at lab scale is marginal while the TLS handshake cost roughly doubles.
 SHA256 was selected because SHA1 is cryptographically broken and not negotiable for new deployments.

 ### OpenVPN — server configuration